 Social Security Considerations

 The Social Security questions get a little tricky, depending on your age and whether you are already collecting benefits.
-Let's start there.
-If you are collecting Social Security but have not reached the normal retirement age (currently somewhere between age 66 and 67 if you were born after 1943), going back to work will cost you, at least for now.
-For every $2 you earn over the annual limit (which is $17,040 in 2018), you lose $1 in benefits.
-Before you reach normal retirement age, the annual limit rises (to $45,360 in 2018) and you lose $1 in benefits for every $3 earned.
-When your birthday month comes and you have reached full retirement age, you receive full benefits regardless of your earnings.
+If you are collecting Social Security but have not reached the full retirement age (65 to 67 depending on year of birth), going back to work will cost you.
+For every $2 you earn over the annual limit in a year prior to reaching your full retirement age, you lose $1 in benefits.
+That income limit is $18,240 for 2020 and $18,960 for 2021.

-If you started receiving Social Security early and go back to work within a year, you can stop receiving benefits, pay back the year's worth of benefits, and regain the opportunity to get full benefits later on.
+If you started receiving Social Security early and go back to work within a year, you can stop receiving benefits, pay back the benefits you've already gotten, and regain the opportunity to get full benefits later on.

 Retirement Savings Considerations

-Of course, if you are younger than age 70 and earning income, you have the opportunity to put a portion aside in a retirement account, such as an IRA or 401(k).
-When the revolving door stops at full retirement, you could have a little more savings waiting there for you.
+Of course, if you are still earning income, you have the opportunity to put a portion aside in a retirement account, such as an IRA or 401(k).
+When the revolving door stops at full retirement, you should have a little more savings waiting there for you.